The-going/evlproject/content/dovetail/pipeline/porting/arch.md

 For those routines, the initial task of inserting an interrupt at the head of the pipeline is directly handled from the _genirq_ layer they belong to.
-This means that there is usually not much to do other than making a quick check in the implementation of the parent IRQ handler, in the relevant *irqchip* driver, applying the [rules of thumb]({{%relref "dovetail/rulesofthumb.md" %}}) carefully.
+This means that there is usually not much to do other than making a quick check in the implementation of the parent IRQ handler in the relevant *irqchip* driver, applying the [rules of thumb]({{%relref "dovetail/rulesofthumb.md" %}}) carefully.